-The Company measures the fair value of all stock-based awards, including stock options, restricted stock units, and purchase rights under its employee stock purchase plan, on the date of grant and recognizes the related stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting period.
+We measure the fair value of all stock-based awards, including stock options, restricted stock units, and purchase rights under our employee stock purchase plan, on the date of grant and recognizes the related stock-based compensation expense on a straight-line basis over the requisite service period, which is generally the vesting period.

-The Company uses the Black-Scholes option-pricing model to determine the fair value of certain of its stockbased awards.
-The determination of fair value using the Black-Scholes model is affected by the Company's stock price as well as assumptions regarding a number of complex and subjective variables, which includes expected stock price volatility over the term of the awards, actual and projected employee exercise and cancellation behaviors, risk-free interest rates, and expected dividends.

-The Company estimates the expected life of options based on an analysis of its historical experience of employee exercise and post-vesting termination behavior considered in relation to the contractual life of the option; expected volatility is based on the historical volatility of the Company's common stock; and the risk-free interest rate is equal to the U.S. Treasury rates, with maturity approximating the expected life of the option.
-The Company does not currently pay cash dividends on its common stock and does not anticipate doing so in the foreseeable future; accordingly, the expected dividend yield is zero.
+We use the Black-Scholes option-pricing model to determine the fair value of certain of our stock-based awards.
+The determination of fair value using the Black-Scholes model is affected by our stock price as well as assumptions regarding a number of complex and subjective variables, which includes expected stock price volatility over the term of the awards, actual and projected employee exercise and cancellation behaviors, risk-free interest rates, and expected dividends.
+We estimate the expected life of options based on an analysis of our historical experience of employee exercise and post-vesting termination behavior considered in relation to the contractual life of the option; expected volatility is based on the historical volatility of our common stock; and the risk-free interest rate is equal to the U.S. Treasury rates, with maturity approximating the expected life of the option.
+We do not currently pay cash dividends on our common stock and do not anticipate doing so in the foreseeable future; accordingly, the expected dividend yield is zero.

-The Company estimates forfeiture rates on stock-based awards at the time of grant and revises those estimates in subsequent periods if actual forfeitures differ from those estimates.
-Such forfeitures estimates are based on historical experience.
-If the assumptions for estimating stock-based compensation expense change in future periods, the amount of future stock-based compensation may differ significantly from the amount that the Company recorded in the current and prior periods.
+We estimate forfeiture rates on stock-based awards at the time of grant and revise those estimates in subsequent periods if actual forfeitures differ from those estimates.
+Such forfeiture estimates are based on historical experience.
+If the assumptions for estimating stock-based compensation expense change in future periods, the amount of future stock-based compensation may differ significantly from the amount that we recorded in the current and prior periods.

-Stock-based compensation expenses for the years ended December 31, 2010, 2009 and 2008 were \$2.7 million \$2.9 million and \$4.4 million, respectively.
+Stock-based compensation expenses for the years ended December 31, 2011, 2010 and 2009 were \$2.3 million, \$2.7 million and \$2.9 million, respectively.